erickgnclvs/aws-ccp-preparation/README.md

 #### Storage
 * AWS S3
+ > Should have been called Amazon Unlimited FTP Server

+ > Use this to: Store images and other assets for websites.
+Keep backups and share files between services.
+Host static websites.
+Also, many of the other AWS services write and read from S3.
   * Store each file as an entity (object)
   * High availability, security, performance and scalability
   * 99,9999999% durable (0,0000001% of chance of corrupting data)